j!DOCTYPE html> MadSESE

 Minghui Zhou is a Tenured Full Professor of PKU’s School of Computer Science, Software Engineering Institute.
 She leads Open Source Software Data Analytics Lab working on software engineering, software data analytics, intelligent recommender, and open source digital sociology.
 She is also vice dean of the School of Computer Science, PKU.

-Tentative Programme
+Final Programme

 10:30 - 11:00 Coffee break